department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/check-in-experience-create-metrics.md

 ---
 name: Check In Experience Create Metrics Task
 about: Task to create metrics to measure success for an Epic
-title: "[UX] Capture Metrics to Measure Success
+title: "[FE] Create Metrics to Measure Success for an Epic"
-labels: ux,research, HCE-Checkin
+labels: us, research, HCE-Checkin
 assignees: ''

 ---

 ## Tasks
 - [ ] Create metrics to capture measurements to evaluate success for the Epic